 Solar cookers can be used to pan fry, bake, boil, deep fry, grill, and even pressure cook.
 It doesn’t need require you to use any specific pots and pans–your favorite camping gear or home cooking supplies will work just fine.
 Solar cookers can even be used for things that aren’t cooking.
 They can heat water without using gas or electricity for use at home, sterilize water, can food, and even soften building materials.

 How Does Solar Cooking Work?

-It’s common for people to think that solar cookers use foldable solar panels to create electricity, this isn’t how solar cookers work.
+It’s common for people to think that solar cookers use foldable solar panels to create electricity and charge things like camping refrigerators, this isn’t how solar cookers work.
 They exclusively use the sun without any help from another power source like electricity.
 While it may seem hard to believe that you can cook a full meal with only the sun as a power source, it can be done.
 All you need is a specially-made solar cooker to do it.

 For example, one of the most popular types of solar cooker is the parabolic solar cooker because it can get 100º hotter than a box cooker.
 This make them more versatile for cooking despite how they have a much larger and more complex design.
 Parabolic solar cookers use a concave mirror that focuses the sun’s rays on one spot.
 Support arms hold a pot in the focal point, and the rays bounce off the mirrors and heat the pot.

 While sunlight on its own isn’t enough to cook food (unless it’s a fried egg on an especially hot day), solar cookers are able to manipulate the rays to focus them on one specific spot in order to multiply the strength.
 All solar cookers use some sort of variation on this sort of design, though the shape and size may change.